Mirantis/virtlet/docs/volumes.md

 flexvolume definition, which may make sense in case of e.g. raw devices. `part` value of `0` denotes mounting the device itself and not looking for partitions on it, and `part` values above 0 denote the corresponding partition numbers.
+Note that the number must be quoted so it's treated as a string when parsing yaml.
 Below is an example:

 ```yaml
   volumes: